 Staff on duty at playtimes and dinnertimes are expected to ensure the very highest standards of behaviour.
+A member of the SLT is on duty every day to support and promote positive behaviours.

-Repeated examples of inappropriate behaviour or examples of offensive/violent behaviours should be referred to the member of the SLT on duty.
+Repeated examples of inappropriate behaviour or examples of offensive/violent behaviours should be referred to our Dinner time Lead who will make the decision when it is appropriate to refer it to the member of the SLT on duty.
 The classteacher should always be informed at the end of break if a child in their class has hurt another or is showing repeated behaviours that need to be addressed.